Collaboratively design and create shelters that meet cost, location and purpose specifications.

 - Setup time – We will arrive one hour before the start time to set up

 - Teacher presence – Teachers must be present during the session.

-Our qualified teachers have designed all incursions to be adaptive and differentiated so that each learning outcome aligns with Victorian and Australian Curriculum requirements.
+Our qualified teachers design all incursions to be adaptive and differentiated so that each learning outcome aligns with Victorian, and Australian Curriculum requirements.

 Cannot See Your Focus Links?

 Should your curriculum or key learning area not be listed here, please give us a call.
 One of our qualified teachers would be happy to make the adjustments required to meet your needs.